What if I don’t speak much Spanish?

 How much should I monitor my use of electricity?

-It is important to keep in mind that electric bills can be expensive for the host family if utilities are not monitored well.
+It is important to keep in mind that electric bills in Spain are expensive, especially if utilities are not monitored well.
 Turning off the lights when you exit a room and go to bed is considered the norm.
 Unplugging electronics that are not in use is also considerate.

 Can I take a shower every day?